Search features

 ller Email Email More info More Info

 COMM 135.
 WRITING FOR THE MEDIA.
 Provides an introduction to the substance, structure, and style of multiple forms of non-narrative mass media including print, broadcast, film, and the Internet.
-Semester course, three hours.
+This course is designated Writing Intensive (WI).
+Three hours.

 a section of the WRITING FOR THE MEDIA course in Communication - COMM